nmshd/documentation/_docs_integrate/delete-identities.md

 However, the Identity can also [reject the IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}) if it has changed its mind after the process of Identity deletion was triggered by the Backbone Admin UI.
 Approving or rejecting an IdentityDeletionProcess with `"WaitingForApproval"` as `status` is only possible until the date specified within the `approvalPeriodEndsAt` property has not been exceeded.
 If it is neither approved nor rejected by then, it automatically changes its `status` to `"Cancelled"` and the Identity is not deleted.
+The use cases for approving and rejecting IdentityDeletionProcess cannot be executed if there is no IdentityDeletionProcess with `"WaitingForApproval"` as `status`.
+The [error code]({% link _docs_integrate/error-codes.md %}) `error.runtime.identityDeletionProcess.noWaitingForApprovalIdentityDeletionProcess` arises otherwise.

 After the IdentityDeletionProcess has changed its `status` from `"WaitingForApproval"` to `"Approved"` as a result of the approval, it describes that the Identity will be deleted after the grace period ends.
 As with the [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion), the [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be called by the Identity within the grace period if it no longer wants to be deleted.